tomasdoh/Bookmark-Manager/README.md

 As an internet user,
 So that I can manage my bookmarks the way I want,
 I want to be able to delete a bookmark.

+As an internet user,
+So I can make changes to my bookmarks,
+I want to be able to update a bookmark.
 ```

 ### Domain model